Spiritual assistance in prisons, healthcare facilities and the army

 P-index (States)

-2. Once the data are broken down into clusters, it emerges that the difference separating Greece, Italy and Spain from the other countries is mainly due to the fact that in these countries the legal system does not give members of RBMs the right to stable spiritual assistance, organized and financed by the state (this right will be referred to as the "right to a chaplain"): only members of the majority religious organizations can avail themselves of this right (see clusters A, C, E).
-In Estonia and France, by contrast, a very large number of RBMs have the right to have a chaplain (all registered organizations in the former, all except Scientology in the latter).
+Cluster A, Cluster C and Cluster E. It emerges that the difference separating Greece, Italy, Cyprus, and Spain from the other countries is mainly due to the fact that in these countries the legal system does not give members of RBMs the right to stable spiritual assistance, organized and financed by the state (this right will be referred to as the "right to a chaplain"): only members of the majority religious organizations can avail themselves of this right.
+In France, Belgium, and Portugal, by contrast, a very large number of RBMs have the right to have a chaplain (all RBMs which are registered in France and Portugal and recognized in Belgium).
 This does not mean that chaplains for all RBMs are present in the prisons, healthcare facilities and armed forces of these countries: but the legal system does not preclude this possibility.
-In countries in the middle range of promoting the rights of RBMs, the right to chaplaincy is granted to fewer RBMs or chaplains are not paid by the state (as in the case of Austria, where all recognized RBOs have the right to a resident representative in prisons, but the State covers the costs only for some of them or only in part).
+In countries in the middle range of promoting the rights of RBMs, the right to a chapel is granted to fewer RBMs or chaplains are not paid by the state (as in the case of Austria, where all recognized RBOs have the right to a resident representative in prisons, but the State covers the costs only for some of them or only in part).

-3. If we move on from the "right to a chaplain" to the "right to a chapel" (clusters B, D, F) the data show that in no country do the RBMs have the right to have places set aside, in a stable and exclusive manner, for carrying out religious activities or for the meeting of their members (see questions 3, 3.1, 6, 6.1, 9, 9.1; this right will be indicated with the expression "right to a chapel").
+Cluster B, Cluster D and Cluster F. If we move on from the "right to a chaplain" to the "right to a chapel" the data show that in almost no country do the RBMs have the right to have places set aside, in a stable and exclusive manner, for carrying out religious activities or for the meeting of their members (see questions 4, 4.1, 7, 7.1, 10, 10.1; this right will be indicated with the expression "right to a chapel").
 There are no significant differences between the countries surveyed (although in some of them this right is recognized to the majority religious organization, as will be seen when examining the G-index data).
-Differences emerge when another element is taken into consideration, the existence of places permanently set up to carry out religious activities but available to a plurality of religious organizations (see questions 4, 7, 10; this right will be referred to as "right to multi-faith spaces").
+Differences emerge when another element is taken into consideration, the existence of places permanently set up to carry out religious activities but available to a plurality of religious organizations (see questions 4.2, 7.2, 10.2).
 It is not easy to obtain precise and reliable information in this field, and for this reason a coefficient of 0.50 has been applied to the data provided by the national experts.
-These spaces appear to be widespread in Sweden and, to a lesser extent, in Austria.
+However, these spaces appear to be widespread in Sweden and, to a lesser extent, in Austria.

-5. These data seem to indicate that a far-reaching reform of the spiritual care system is needed in Greece, Italy and Spain.
+3. These data seem to indicate that a far-reaching reform of the spiritual care system is needed in Greece, Cyprus, Italy and Spain.
 The fact that only members of the majority religion can avail themselves of chaplains and chapels could have been understandable when the vast majority of the population professed that religion.
 Today the religious demographics of these countries have changed and religious diversity has grown significantly: for this reason the existing system may prove to be discriminatory against RBMs.
-Reform may move in the direction of suppressing the position of chaplain and expanding the right of the representatives of religious/belief organizations to visit persons in prisons, healthcare and military facilities, or of extending the right to have a chaplain to a wider range of RBMs (as is the case, for example, in France and Estonia).
+Reform may move in the direction of suppressing the position of chaplain and expanding the right of the representatives of RBMs to visit persons in prisons, healthcare and military facilities, or of extending the right to have a chaplain to a wider range of RBMs.

 With regard to chapels, increasing the number of "multi-faith spaces" seems to be the best approach.
 This path could have the additional advantage of stimulating interreligious dialogue.